camalot/obs-gamestats/readme.md

 ##### FIELDS

+> `NOTE:` Progress Bars (Any of the `_` fields for percentages) are not currently enabled due to an issue with the progress bar rendering incorrectly.

+> Values that are `0` will not render, unless they are explicitly set in the fields parameter.

 This should be a comma (`,`), pipe (`|`), or semi-colon (`;`), separated list
 - `all`
 	- `*` : SPECIAL ALL FIELDS (Default)